 - Requirement to specifically report travel separately on the disclosure form.
 See Travel.

 - Educational training must occur for all PHS/NIH disclosers:

 - Prior to engaging in any grant or contract funded by the Public Health Service (including NIH)

 - At least every four years after initial training

-AS OF 9/25/2014: The University of Colorado Boulder COI for NIH Researchers training module is now imbedded into the DEPA reporting process.
-If the NIH COI training requirement has been met previously, the date of training will automatically populate on the DEPA disclosure form and the reporting process can continue.
-NIH researchers who have not satisfied the training requirement will not be able to move forward on reporting form.
-Instead, they will be diverted to the training module, instructed to scroll through it, and click to certify.
-Researchers then will be redirected to the DEPA reporting form so that it can be completed.
+Note: The University of Colorado Boulder COIC video tutorial for NIH/PHS researchers is embedded into the DEPA reporting process.
+If the NIH/PHS COI training requirement has been met, the date of training will automatically populate on the DEPA disclosure form and the reporting process can continue.
+NIH/PHS researchers who have not satisfied the training requirement will be directed to follow a link to the training module where they can view the informational content and click to certify completion.
+Once completed, researchers can easily return to the DEPA reporting form so that it, too, can be completed.
 An approved COIC reporting status for NIH/PHS researchers is contingent upon the training requirement being satisfied.